The first part of the course is focused on Chemical Physics Methods for Investigating Molecular Structure (Leonardo Lo Presti)

 The final examination consists in a written test (2 hrs long).
-Students will be prompted to answer open questions on any topic treated during the course.
-The written exam allows the teachers to evaluate not only the technical competence of the students but also their ability to organize a short dissertation on scientific topics.
-The final grade will be the joint evaluation of each candidate by the two teachers.
+Students will be prompted to answer to both open questions and questions with a multiple answer choice, in both cases on any topic treated during both the modules.
+The written exam allows the teachers to evaluate not only the technical competence of the student, but also his/her ability to organize a short dissertation on scientific topics.
+The final grade will be the joint evaluation of each candidate by the two instructors.

 Examples of typical exam questions are available on the Ariel2 website of the course (see below).
 The instructors are available for arranged meetings, to answer the students' questions at any time before the examination.

 Partial evaluations can be arranged in the first semester.
-These are entirely optional and will consist of two written tests of 2 hrs each, the first covering topics of Chemical Physics Methods for Investigating Molecular Structure, and the second topics of Rational design of biologically active molecules.
+These are entirely optional and will consist of two written tests of 2 hrs each, one for each part of the course.

 The marks earned by students will be promptly determined, and will be communicated to the students through the ARIEL Webpage of the course.